Raymi306/personal-site/content/tutorials/python/11_first_projects.md

 ```

 On Linux, if you find that you do not have pip, you can use your system's package manager to install it.
-For instance, on a Debianlike operating system with the Aptitude package manager, you could run:
+For instance, on a Debianlike operating system with the apt package manager, you could run:
 ```sh
 sudo apt install python3-pip
 ```